CundyTech/SRI-Trader/README.md

 | 2022-04-21 11:35:00-04:00  |  TSLA  |  Hodl  |
 | 2022-04-21 11:40:09-04:00  |  TSLA  |  Sell  |

+# TODO

+1. Add trader module giving the ability to buy and sell based on suggested action
+2. Add unit tests which test accuracy of suggestions

 # References

 This project is based off infomation found here: